-St Anthony was born in Lisbon towards the end of the twelfth century and by tradition on 15 August 1195, and was baptised Fernando.
+St Anthony of Padua was born in Lisbon towards the end of the twelfth century and by tradition on 15 August 1195, and was baptised Fernando.
 He was born into a reasonably well to do family, his father may have had connections with the royal court and he was educated at the school attached to Lisbon Cathedral.
 At the age of seventeen Anthony entered the Augustinian priory of São Vicente outside Lisbon’s walls where he remained for one or two years before transferring to the Augustinian monastery of Santa Cruz in Coimbra – the Portuguese mother house of the day.

 His first encounter with Franciscan Friars